 - Sales Commissions

 Some mutual funds charge a sales commission to the investor on top of the share price.
 This commission may be charged at the time of initial purchase or when selling shares back to the fund, and it is paid to the salesperson that got you into the fund.
 This commission, sometimes called a “sales load charge,” can range from 3% to 6% of your investment in the fund.

 Annual management fees generally range from 0.75% to 2%.

 Many mutual funds also pass on transaction costs to the fundholders to cover the cost of their trading.
 These fees can range anywhere from 0.7% to 3% per year!

 Some mutual funds pay out an annual commission to the salesperson that got you to invest in the fund.
 This is called a 12b-1 fee and is usually around 0.25% per year.

 The turnover rate of the average mutual fund (meaning how often the fund liquidates old investments and buys new ones) is often above 100%.
 Unless you are trading within a tax-deferred account such as an IRA, high turnover means you must pay short-term capital gains taxes on a majority of your returns.
 With this tax disadvantage, a mutual fund that appears to have impressive returns may not be benefitting you much at all.

 Do you have questions about which mutual funds may be right for you?
-With over 10,000 mutual funds to choose from, it can be difficult to know where to start.
-Our top investment advisors can assist you in selecting high quality mutual funds that are right for you and your needs.
+With over 9,000 mutual funds to choose from, it can be difficult to know where to start.
+Our top Financial Counselors can assist you in selecting high-quality mutual funds that are right for you and your needs.